-Services not covered by Medicare Not covered under any condition Covered only under specific conditions Hearing services.
-Ear molds Additional provider visits Hearing aid return fees Loss & damage warranty costs associated with excluded items are the responsibility of the member and not covered by the plan.
-Hearing services and aids not purchased through NationsHearing.
-(See Hearing Services for more information.)
-Home-delivered meals √ Homemaker services including basic household assistance, such as light housekeeping or light meal preparation.
-See Companion and Caregiver support in the Medical Benefit Chart.
-Items not defined as durable medical equipment, which may include hot water bottles, blood pressure monitors, reaching/ grab devices, wigs, exercise equipment, alert or alarm devices, bath/tub/toilet devices, bed table or accessories, whirl pool/hot tub, restraints and safety equipment Some services maybe be covered.
-See Over-the-Counter benefit for services and limitations.
-Medical Transportation back to the US, following worldwide emergent/urgent or ambulance services. √ Naturopath services (uses natural or alternative treatments).
+Services not covered by Medicare Not covered under any condition Covered only under specific conditions Home-delivered meals ✓ Homemaker services including basic household assistance, such as light housekeeping or light meal preparation. ✓ Items not defined as durable medical equipment, which may include hot water bottles, blood pressure monitors, reaching/ grab devices, wigs, exercise equipment, alert or alarm devices, bath/tub/toilet devices, bed table or accessories, whirl pool/hot tub, restraints and safety equipment • Medical Transportation back to the US, following worldwide emergent/urgent or ambulance services. ✓ Naturopath services (uses natural or alternative treatments). √

 Services not covered by Medicare Not covered under any condition Covered only under specific conditions Non-routine dental care.
-Experimental services, supplies or procedures Treatment of any jaw joint disorder, such as a joint commonly known as temporomandibular joint disorder (TMJ) Replacement of lost, missing or stolen dental appliance and certain damaged dental appliances Those services defined as not Medically Necessary for the diagnosis, care or treatment of a condition Adjustments, repairs, relines and rebase of removable or fixed dentures Oral and Maxillofacial surgery including Coronectomy, Alveoloplasty, Vestibuloplasty, lesion/tumor removal Inlays/onlays.
-Anesthesia Implants, implant abutments and Dental care required to treat illness or injury may be covered as inpatient or outpatient care.
+Dental care required to treat illness or injury may be covered as inpatient or outpatient care.
 Medicare will pay for dental services if: • you receive an oral examination in the hospital because you will be having a kidney transplant or in a rural • or federally qualified health clinic before a heart valve replacement; • you have a disease that involves the jaw (like oral cancer) and need dental services that are necessary for radiation treatment; • you had a facial tumor removed and had ridge reconstruction (reconstruction of part of the jaw) as part of that procedure; • you need surgery to treat fractures of the jaw or face; • you need dental splints and wiring as a result of jaw surgery.
 While Medicare may pay for these initial dental services, Medicare will not pay for any more follow-up dental care after the underlying health condition has been treated.
-For example, if Medicare paid for a tooth to be removed (extracted) as part of surgery to repair a facial injury you got in a car accident, it will not pay for any other dental care
+For example, if Medicare paid for a tooth to be removed (extracted) as part of surgery to repair a facial injury you got in a car accident, it will not pay for any other dental care you may need later because you had the tooth removed.